 Add in the reserved clams and lemon juice.
 Cover, and allow the clams to steam open.
 Move the clams around every few minutes.
 If any of the clams refuse to open, discard.

 Once all clams have opened.
 Remove pan from heat and gently stir in the heavy whipping cream.
-Garnish with fresh chopped parsley.
+Garnish the Butter Garlic Steamed Clams with fresh chopped parsley.
 Serve with tons of bread and ENJOY!